Valldaura station

-Valldaura is a Barcelona Metro station, in the Horta-Guinardó district of Barcelona.
+Valldaura (/ca/) is a Barcelona Metro station, in the Horta-Guinardó district of Barcelona.
 The station is served by line L3.

 The station is located underneath the Passeig de Valldaura, between Carrer Canigó and Carrer Hedilla in the north-east of the city.
 The island-platform station has a single access at Carrer Canigó.
 The station is wheelchair-accessible via elevators.

 The station was opened in 2001, when the section of line L3 from Montbau station to Canyelles station was inaugurated.
 It was designed by Manel Sánchez.